ABOUT THE PROGRAMME

 Nicki Kalfas is an international democracy professional specializing in global coalition building, strategic communications, advocacy, and program coordination.
 She currently serves as Program Associate for the Global Democracy Coalition (GDC).
 She leads and coordinates the Coalition’s communications and advocacy infrastructure, and acts as the primary communications liaison.

-DR. Abdi Halkano
+Dr. Abdi Halkano

 Senior lecturer, Egerton University